mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 008 - Convert Variables to Constant/readme.md

 [X] Automatic

-Our IDEs can check if a variable is written but never updated.
+IDEs can check if a variable is written but never updated.

 # Safety 🛡️